Jason McAtee is a blue-eyed soul singer with a message for the hurting.

 This astonished Jason.
 He hadn’t been able to process his pain until he started walking through the grief process with his wife.
 Looking back, Jason said:

 “When my dad died, I was pretty mad at God.
 Like, I didn’t want anything to do with him, really.
 But you either keep moving forward, or you’re mad at God forever.
 There’s a bigger picture.
 We’re not here forever, and I hold onto the hope that I’ll see him again.”

 In the beginning, Jason wasn’t able to think those words.
 But now, thanks to the passage of time and the support of his wife, he’s been able to put those thoughts and feelings into song lyrics.

 Jason co -produced his newest EP, Goin' Home, with national recording artist Mark Roach.
-Collaborating with drummer and brother Jake McAtee and guitarist Jake Widenhofer who also plays for Mathew West.
+Collaborating with drummer and brother Jake McAtee and guitarist Jake Widenhofer who also played for Mathew West and now currently with Billy Currington.
 Jason wrote and co- wrote the songs with Daniel Patton and Christina Askins.
 Jason also contributed bass, keyboards, and vocals.

 Jason lives with his wife Kaitlyn, son William and their three dogs in Godfrey, Illinois, not too far from the church where he broke his pastor’s window.
 He’s looking forward to sharing these songs with audiences, hoping they’ll touch people right where they are.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.